 Research published by Family, Systems and Health (2013) stated that families staying close to the hospital are provided with important benefits for their psychological well-being – vastly increasing their ability to cope and support their child and participate more thoroughly in their child’s care.

 A strong majority of hospital administrators worldwide agreed that Ronald McDonald Houses play a significant and important role for families.
 Over 90% agreed that Ronald McDonald Houses reduced stress and costs to families.

 One mother's moving portrait of life in the Ronald McDonald House.

-Susan Ahern’s beautiful young daughter Olivia has spent much of the last two years fighting for her life in Crumlin Hospital and King’s Hospital, London, while surgeons tried to remove the tumour on her liver and stop the constant bleeds in her abdomen.
+Susan Ahern’s beautiful young daughter Olivia has spent much of the last two years fighting for her life in Children’s Health Ireland at Crumlin and King’s Hospital, London, while surgeons tried to remove the tumour on her liver and stop the constant bleeds in her abdomen.